royastik27/IE-lab/README.md

 | **3.
 Network** | Routes data through logical paths | Packet | IP Addresses + Data |
 | **2.
 Data Link** | Provides physical addressing and error detection | Frame | MAC Addresses + Data |
 | **1.
 Physical** | Transmits raw data over physical media | Bits | Electrical / Binary Pulses |

+## 2. Configure a LAN using switch and observe its behavior.

+> Switches are also used to set up a **LAN**.
+Unlike hub, switches have **memory**.
+It stores MAC address table. **Layer 2 (Data Link)** device.
+It send the data to the exact destination without broadcasting over the network.